-12. IN all cases of trespass or damage committed by any cattle, Who to be deemed owner the occupier of land or other person in whose charge such cattle of cattle. shall be at the time of such trespass shall be deemed to be the owner of such cattle so as to render him liable in all proceedings for such trespass or damage.
+In all cases of trespass or damage committed by who to be any cattle the occupier of land or other person in whose deemed owner of cattle. charge such cattle shall be at the time of such trespass shall be deemed to be the owner of such cattle so as to render him liable in all proceedings for such trespass or damage.